tacosontitan/tacosontitan/README.md

 <sub>***Note**: I don't respond to direct messages from non-sponsors outside of the discussions area.*</sub>

 ### ⚒️ What do I do?
 I'm a senior developer with more than a decade of experience creating and maintaining software applications.
 In my career, I've particpated in teams ranging in size from 2 to 50 developers, and lead teams of 3 to 5.
-With my years of working knowledge, I now create infinitely scalable solutions to a vast expanse of issues in the transportation and logistics industry utilizing a colorful array of technologies.
+With my years of working knowledge, I now create infinitely scalable solutions to a vast expanse of issues in the transportation and logistics industry, utilizing a colorful array of technologies.

 <p align="left">